-Prior to commencing work on Buyer's premises or utilizing Buyer's property (including Buyer's Property), Seller will maintain and upon request furnish to Buyer a certificate evidencing (1) general liability insurance with coverage limits reasonably acceptable to Buyer and naming Buyer as an additional insured, (2) all risk property perils insurance covering the full replacement value of Buyer's Property while in Seller's care, custody, or control and naming Buyer as loss payee, (3) product liability insurance, and (4) worker's compensation insurance as required by applicable law.
+Prior to commencing work on Buyer's premises or utilizing Buyer's property (including Buyer's Property), Seller will maintain and upon request furnish to Buyer a certificate evidencing (1) general liability insurance coverage listed below or additional coverage limits reasonably acceptable to Buyer and naming Buyer as an additional insured, (2) all risk property perils insurance covering the full replacement value of Buyer's Property while in Seller's care, custody, or control and naming Buyer as loss payee, (3) product liability and product recall insurance, and (4) worker's compensation insurance as required by applicable law.
 The existence of insurance does not release Seller of its obligations or liabilities under a Purchase Order.
+Minimum coverage is as follows: